 Why is this?
-What is it about Jesus for which millions of people will abandon rational thinking?
+What is it about this Jesus for whom millions of people will abandon rational thinking?
 There is no proof for what the Bible teaches on most anything.
-Few of the events in the Bible have any historical proof.
+Few of the events in the Bible have any historical foundation.
 Why does Jesus have such power over people?

-My wife’s parents are almost 80 years old.
-They are on the short side of life and it is unlikely that either of them will still be living ten years from now.
-When they die I will mourn their death.
+My wife’s parents are almost 85 years old.
+They are on the short side of life, and it is unlikely that either of them will still be living five years from now.
+When they die, I will mourn their deaths.
 I love them dearly.
 I will grieve over the loss of two people I have known most of my adult life.
 Good people.
 Loving people.
 Caring people.
-And yes, devout, fundamentalist Christians.
+And yes, devout Independent Fundamentalist Baptist (IFB) Christians.

 They believe that Jesus is with them through thick and thin.
 Jesus has been their faithful guide.
 According to them, Jesus has worked countless miracles for them.
 To them, Jesus is as much a part of their lives as the air they breathe.

 I could point out to them all the times that Jesus wasn’t there for them.
 Where was Jesus when they miscarried?
 Where was Jesus when their daughter was killed in a motorcycle accident?
 Their life is filled with countless examples of Jesus leaving them for dead along the side of the road.
 He seems to always be around when they need a hundred dollars, but nowhere to be found when faced with job loss, economic troubles, or sickness.
 Yet, they still steadfastly believe.